 CERAVE VS CETAPHIL FOAMING FACIAL CLEANSER

 We’re calling a tie in this category, but there’s a number of good reasons for it.
 First, let’s talk about ingredients.
 Cerave’s foaming facial cleanser contains the ingredients we’re starting to know them for: ceramides that protect the natural moisture barrier, hyaluronic acid that attracts moisture to the face, and niacinamide, which moisturizes at the deepest layers your skin and supports skin health.
-All these things are what makes it great for dehydrated skin.
+All these things are what make it great for dehydrated skin.

 Cerave Foaming Facial Cleanser $14